-The purpose of this research study was build on and expand current work in the field on teaching fractions to at-risk by investigating the feasibility and promise of a tier 2 fraction intervention, Promoting Algebra Readiness (PAR) for use in a RTI or MTSS service delivery model.
-The PAR intervention was designed to increase student understand of fraction concepts and fluency with fraction procedures through an explicit and systematic instructional design framework (Archer & Hughes, 2011) and the use of multiple representations including the number line.
-Three associated research questions were asked related to the purpose of the study:
+The purpose of this research study was to build on and expand current work in the field on teaching fractions to atrisk by investigating the feasibility and promise of a Tier 2 fraction intervention, PAR for use in an RTI or MTSS service delivery model.
+The PAR intervention was designed to increase student understanding of fraction concepts and fluency with fraction procedures through an explicit and systematic instructional design framework (Archer & Hughes, 2011) and the use of multiple representations including the number line.
+Three associated research questions were asked related to the purpose of the study: Research Question 1 (RQ1): What were student perceptions of the PAR intervention?

-- 1. What were student perceptions of the PAR intervention? - 2.
-To what extent was the PAR intervention implemented as intended? - 3.
-What was the impact of the PAR intervention on student mathematics outcomes?
+Research Question 2 (RQ2): To what extent was the PAR intervention implemented as intended?

+Research Question 3 (RQ3): What was the impact of the PAR intervention on student mathematics outcomes?

-We hypothesized that given the extensive development and iterative testing of the PAR intervention prior to the pilot study documented here, that PAR would be considered usable, feasible, and impactful by teachers and students.
-In addition, due to the structure of the PAR intervention and professional development we hypothesized that the PAR intervention would be implemented with fidelity.
-Lastly, we hypothesized that because the PAR intervention integrated multiple critical components including the use of systematic and explicit instruction, multiple representations, and breadth of content, we would have a positive impact on a range of proximal and distal student mathematics outcomes.
+We hypothesized that, given the extensive development and iterative testing of the PAR intervention prior to the pilot study documented here, PAR would be considered usable, feasible, and impactful by teachers and students.
+In addition, due to the structure of the PAR intervention and professional development, we hypothesized that the PAR intervention would be implemented with fidelity.
+Finally, we hypothesized that because the PAR intervention integrated multiple critical components including the use of systematic and explicit instruction, multiple representations, and breadth of content, we would have a positive impact on a range of proximal and distal student mathematics outcomes.